fitabigail/irishbodybuilding/README.md

 * https://css-tricks.com/ I have use the media query inspiration.
 * https://codepen.io/blackellis/pen/jObGbeG This is the base for my Coaches Page from where I have used ideas and some of the code from there I tried to adapt it as possible
 * Contact Form design with CSS Flexbox | CSS Flexbox Layout https://www.youtube.com/watch?v=fQfAYUrggeU I have inspiration, and adapt it to my website.
+* Competitions home page was copied from here https://ribbff.com/about/

 # Deployment of Project